kasperengelen/stride/docs/testplan.md

 ### Workplace size distribution

-* WorkplaceCSVeaderTest:
+* WorkplaceCSVReaderTest:
     Tests if the reader reads the correct data.
+Then the test will check whether the CSV files were read correctly by manually checking the reader output.

 * WorkplaceGeneratorTest:
     Existing tests are updated to reflect the changes in the algorithm for generated pools.

 * WorkplacePopulatorTest:
     Existing tests are updated to reflect the changes in the algorithm for populating pools.
-    * Distribution: Tests, after populating the workplaces, if the amounts of pools per size class gets close to the specified ratios
+    * Distribution: Tests, after populating the workplaces, if the amounts of pools per size class gets close to the specified ratios.

 ## Responsibilities
 The teammember that is responsible for implementing a feature, is also responsible for testing that feature.
 The tests are verified when the pull request for the feature is processed.